luxurypresence/QA_Challenge/README.md

 Scenario 2 - Navigate to the Pokedex and Sort by Highest Number (First) </br>
 Scenario 3 - From the Home Page, scroll through the Featured Pokemon Gallery Slider and verify Dewott in its highlighted select state </br>
 Scenario 4 - By selecting 'Explore More Pokemon' CTA on the Home Page, find Jiggly Puff in the hover state of the Pokedex </br>
-Scenario 5 - Create a new scenario that you wish </br>
+Scenario 5 - Create a new scenario that you wish to add </br>

 ## 🎯 API Automation Test